jakob1379/AMAS/docs/index.md

 *   **<u>Project</u>** (30%)
     *   You may start working on **this right now!!**
 *   **<u>Final exam</u>** (40%)
-    *   28 hour take home exam
+    *   28 hour take home exam starting on the morning of March 30 and ending on afternoon of March 31
-    *   The exam will be similar to problem set 2
+    *   The exam will be similar to problem sets 2 and 3
         *   A handful of more intensive questions as opposed to numerous short questions
-        *   While the exam will contain problems from any portion of the course material, the focus will be more on topics in the latter portion of the course
+        *   The exam will contain problems from any portion of the course material, excluding guest lectures unless otherwise noted.
     *   [Here](Slides/ExtraProblems.pdf) are two extra practice problems and the exams for [2016](Slides/Exam_2016.pdf) and [2017](Slides/Exam_2017.pdf)

 ---

 ## Course Syllabus

-The course is 100% likely to change once we begin, and future lectures listed below serve as an outline.
+The course is very likely to change once we begin, and future lectures listed below serve as an outline.
 Even so, we **are very likely to** cover the following topics which may require additional software support:

 *   Multivariate analysis (MVA) techniques including Boosted Decision Trees (BDTs)
 *   The MultiNest bayesian inference tool
 *   Basis splines
 *   Markov Chain Monte Carlo
 *   Likelihood minimization techniques
-*   Spherical surface pixealization (HealPix)
+*   Spherical surface pixealization and isotropy (HealPix)